DuvanLT/DuvanLT/README.md

 <h1>Duvan Mancilla <br/> System Engineer(Full-Stack)</h1>
 &emsp;
-<p align="left">Student of System Engineer from Colombia(Cali) with almost seven months of work experience.
+<p align="left">Student of System Engineer from Colombia(Cali) with one year of work experience.
 I like to make good software and Improve myself with constant knowledge </p>
 &emsp;

-- 🔭 I’m currently learning English, for now I'm B1
+- 🔭 I’m currently learning French.
-- 📚 I'm also doing the eighth degree of System Enginieer
+- 📚 I'm also doing the ninth degree of System Enginieer &emsp;
-- 🌱 I’m currently learning **MongoDB**, **Vue.js**, **Typescript**
-&emsp;

 ## Find me: